rarayam/ProyectoAngularJSPFCTI/DB_BackEnd/BackEnd/AssetMovementBackEnd/packages/Oracle.ManagedDataAccess.12.2.1100/readme.txt

 not need to be referenced by your application.

 The Oracle.ManagedDataAccessIOP.dll assembly is ONLY needed if you are using Kerberos5 based external authentication.
-Kerberos5 users will need to download MIT Kerberos for Windows version 4.0.1 from
+Kerberos5 Employee will need to download MIT Kerberos for Windows version 4.0.1 from
 	http://web.mit.edu/kerberos/dist/
 to utilize ODP.NET, Managed Driver's support of Kerberos5.